FOREX-Euro falls from 6-week high on EU summit doubts

 * Dollar hits all-time low vs yen

-NEW YORK, Oct 25 The euro slid from a six-week high against the dollar on Tuesday after the cancellation of a European finance ministers meeting raised doubts an EU summit would deliver a bold plan to tackle the region's debt crisis.
+NEW YORK, Oct 25 The euro slid from a six-week high on Tuesday after the cancellation of a European finance ministers meeting raised doubts an EU summit would deliver a comprehensive plan to contain the region's debt crisis.

-With Wednesday's European Union leaders' summit still scheduled to take place, expectations of a broad agreement were tempered by fears any accord could lack details.
+With Wednesday's European Union leaders' summit still scheduled to take place, expectations of a broad agreement were tempered by fears any accord could lack details and disappoint markets.

 "We are inclined to believe that the cancellation of the EU Finance Ministers meeting means more delays than progress on euro area talks," said Kathy Lien, director of research at GFT in Jersey City, New Jersey.